oneil213/PortfolioProjects/README.md

 **Goal:** The goal is to understand healthcare service utilization trends and provide recommendations on infrastructure and resource allocation based on the insights gathered from exploratory data analysis.

-**Skills:** Data Management and Organization,Data Wrangling and Manipulation,Exploratory Data Analysis (EDA),Statistical Analysis,Documentation and Reporting,Presentation Skills.
+**Skills:** Data Management and Organization,Data Wrangling and Manipulation,Exploratory Data Analysis (EDA),Statistical Analysis, Documentation and Reporting,Presentation Skills.

 **Technology:** Python, Pandas, Numpy, Calendar, Seaborn, Matplotlib